DONOSTIA-SAN SEBASTIÁN - BAR iBAi - BY PAULO AIRAUDO

 and are then taken downstairs to the small traditional room

-You will be offered a menu from what is fresh from the market that day, we had......
+You will be offered a menu of what is fresh from the market that day; we had......

 Bogavante salpicon (lobster)